HenkUyttenhove/waveshare_modbus/README.md

-# Home Assistent with WaveShare 16 channel relay with Modbus RTU
+# Home Assistent with WaveShare 16 channel relay with Modbus TCP to RS485 RTU

 ### Objective of this project
 Domotica is here to stay and [Home Assistant] (https://www.home-assistant.io/) has further lowered the need for technical specialists.